ashen-wijayaratne/Public_Daily-advice-os/ReadMe.md

 # Daily OS
 (Please note that this is not the actual functioning repository.
-This is just a public samplpe of the core code without personal google credentials and pther private info, the actual repository runs elsewhere)
+This is just a public sample of the core code without personal Google credentials and other private info, the actual repository runs elsewhere)

 Generate a focused, actionable daily morning message using Groq's Llama 3 model.
 Messages include strategic insights, grit motivation, and a reflection prompt—ideal for mental calibration.